Lori Saint-Martin

 Lori Saint-Martin (c.
 1959 – 22 October 2022) was a Canadian author and literary translator.
 Her first novel, Les Portes closes, came out in 2013.
 Working with her husband Paul Gagné, she translated over seventy English language books into French, including the works of such authors as Maya Angelou, Margaret Atwood, and Naomi Klein.

 Saint-Martin died on 22 October 2022, at the age of 62.

+Education

+Saint-Martin attended the University of Waterloo for her undergraduate education where she graduated with her Bachelor of Arts in 1980 and received the Alumni Gold Medal.
+She graduated from Université Laval with her doctorate in 1988 on Québecois women's literature, entitled Malaise et révolte des femmes dans la littérature québécoise depuis 1945.

 Works

 Saint-Martin taught literature at the Université du Québec à Montréal (UQÀM).
 As a specialist of women's studies and Quebec literature, she published several scholarly works on these subjects.
 As an author, she has published three short story collections and a novel.